They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 Prior to the dissolution of the Halifax Town AFC, they were a ‘football league’ regular – or a regular member of a club residing within the top four tiers of the English pyramid.

-Following the high ambitions of chairman Dr Howie Muir, Halifax were then elected numerous promotions, gaining the chance to become a member of the Football League – the then top-level league in the country – a league system which would expand to what we know today and this would be the beginning of a journey they would embark on for the next 70 years.
+Following the high ambitions of chairman Dr Howie Muir, Halifax were then elected for numerous promotions, gaining the chance to become a member of the Football League – the then top-level league in the country – a league system which would expand to what we know today, and this would be the beginning of a journey they would embark on for the next 70 years.

-After Muir invested heavily in a 10,000-seater stadium, they would go on to defeat Darlington in their first ever match in the Football League 5-0 with an incredible full capacity crowd.
+After Muir invested heavily in a 10,000-seater stadium, they would go on to defeat Darlington in their first ever match in the Football League 5-0 with an incredible full-capacity crowd.

 Over the next 30 years, the Shaymen would have to downscale their stadium continuously until it reached the lowly figure of 1,777 in 1985.
-The year after, however, the inevitable downfall began.
+The year after, the inevitable downfall began.

 Going Dark